GeorgiSurchev/MigrationDeeplink/README.md

 **Go to Project Overview and click Project Settings:**

-Fallow the steps.
+Follow the steps.

 ![2](https://user-images.githubusercontent.com/54105945/163983144-7eedf911-804d-40f2-a0c0-9d727158bec8.png)

-**Note: You must add both applications to the firebase**
+**Note: You must add both applications to the firebase.**

 ## Dynamic link creation Instructions (<a href ="https://firebase.google.com/docs/dynamic-links/create-links?authuser=0">documentation</a>):

 **In Migration Dynamic Link app (Hero) go to DynamicLinkDataHelper.**

-**When creating the dynamic link prefix, you must add the same domain that you created in firebase.
+**When creating the dynamic link prefix, we must add the same domain that you created in firebase.
 Also we need to add the package name to the app we are going to target.
 We will do this when we add the dynamic link affix :**

   ```
 	private const val MIGRATION_DYNAMIC_LINK_DOMAIN = "https://dynamiclinkrecipient.page.link/?link="